Thematic Working Groups

 The Working Group on Statelessness was set up on 25 February 2011.
 Its activities are primarily directed at elaborating legislative mechanisms and providing recommendations to the State Commission on Migration Issues with a view to reducing statelessness in Georgia.
 The Group is coordinated by the Public Service Development Agency under the Ministry of Justice.

-With Georgia's increased participation in international processes related to migration and with setting up the State Commission on Migration Issues, a demand for the Migration Strategy came to the forefront.
-For this purpose, a Working Group on Migration Strategy was set up on May 19, 2011 coordinated by the Public Service Development Agency under the Ministry of Justice.
+With Georgia's increased participation in international processes related to migration and setting up the State Commission on Migration Issues, a demand for the Migration Strategy came to the forefront.
+For this purpose, a Working Group on Migration Strategy was established in May 2011 coordinated by the Public Service Development Agency under the Ministry of Justice.

-Working Group for setting up a Unified Migration Analytical System
+Working Group on Unified Migration Data Analytical System

 Working Group on Migration Risk Analysis